11 Reasons Why “Nobody Wants to Work Anymore” and They Have a Valid Point

 Meaningless Work

 They don’t care about pointless jobs with no meaning.
-They don’t feel the need to give their all so giant corporations can reap more profits
+They don’t feel the need to give their all so giant corporations can reap more profits.

-They’d rather continue living with their parents and working gig jobs while trying to make their career than trade their precious time for menial labor at a soulless company that doesn’t care about them.
+They’d rather continue living with their parents and working gig jobs while trying to make their career than trade their limited time for menial labor at a soulless company that doesn’t care about them.

 Capitalism Failed Them